pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

 *I am an undisciplined copywriter.*

-*Within minutes of opening a new Google Doc, I will open a new tab on autopilot.*
+*Within minutes of opening a new Google Doc, I'll open a new tab on autopilot.*

 *Ten minutes later, I'll wake up to the fact that that I’m somehow browsing the Bitcoin subreddit...*

-*So when my CMO confronted me about my productivity, it wasn’t easy to share the problem - I was sure she would judge me as lazy.
+*When I was confronted by my CMO about my productivity, it wasn’t easy to tell her the truth - I was sure she would judge me as lazy.
 But, all she did was laugh and tell me to open a blank text document instead of my browser.*

 *I gave it a go.*

 *A few days of writing copy in Notepad later...
 I was a new writer.*

-*All I needed was an environment that made it easy to do the right thing.*
+*It turns out that all I needed was an environment that made it easy to do the right thing.*

-*With that said, Notepad left much to be desired.
-I was forever copying, pasting, and reformatting.*
+*With that said, Notepad left much to be desired.*

+*I was forever copying, pasting, and reformatting.*

 *And that’s what led me to chat with our developer about building a copywriter’s dream text editor...*

+**Get the gist?**

-So, go on and try this new approach with your ads.
-One beautiful consequence of our cheap advertising arena is that you can test bold approaches with little repercussion.
+Go on and try this approach with your ads.
+One beautiful consequence of our cheap advertising arena is that you can test bold approaches with few repercussions.

 Dare to:

--Tell stories about interesting events and people, then tie them back to your offer
+- Tell stories about interesting events and people, then tie them back to your offer
 - Speak in terms of “we” and “they”, rather than “you”.

-And if this article is showing you that you need new ads now... email [Pieter](mailto:pieter@doubleagency.com) and we’ll take care of it.
+And if this article is showing you that you need new ads **now**... email [Pieter](mailto:pieter@doubleagency.com) and we’ll take care of it.

 Written by [Sandy](https://www.linkedin.com/in/sandy-radburnd/)